nickbaldwin/notefluence/DEPLOYMENT_CHECKLIST.md

 - Check browser console for errors
 - Verify user is authenticated
 - Check RLS policies are working

+**OAuth Redirect Issues:**
+- Verify Supabase URL Configuration is correct
+- Check that both localhost and production URLs are in Redirect URLs
+- Ensure Default Site URL is set to production URL
+- Clear browser cache and cookies
+- Check that OAuth providers are properly configured in Supabase

 ## **Important Notes**